 Our GCSE allows students to study core technical and designing and making principles, including a broad range of design processes, materials techniques and equipment.
-They will also have the opportunity to study specialist technical principles in greater depth..'
+They will also have the opportunity to study specialist technical principles in greater depth.'

+This specification encourages students to:
-•actively engage in the creative process of art, craft and design in order to develop as effective and independent learners, and as critical and reflective with enquiring minds

-•develop creative, imaginative and intuitive capabilities when exploring and making images, artefacts and products

-•become confident in taking risks and learn from experience when exploring and experimenting with ideas, processes, media, materials and technique

-•develop critical understanding through investigative, analytical, experimental, practical, technical and expressive skills

-•develop and refine ideas and proposals, personal outcomes or solutions with increasing independence
+- actively engage in the creative process of art, craft and design in order to develop as effective and independent learners, and as critical and reflective thinkers with enquiring minds - develop creative, imaginative and intuitive capabilities when exploring and making images, artefacts and products - become confident in taking risks and learn from experience when exploring and experimenting with ideas, processes, media, materials and techniques - develop critical understanding through investigative, analytical, experimental, practical, technical and expressive skills - develop and refine ideas and proposals, personal outcomes or solutions with increasing independence